pytorch/captum/docs/contribution_guide.md

 ---

 The Captum development process involves a healthy amount of open discussions between the core development team and the community.
-Captum operates similar to most open source projects on GitHub.
+Captum operates similarly to most open source projects on GitHub.
 However, if you've never contributed to an open source project before, here is the basic process.

 1. **Figure out what you're going to work on.**